heartofmiriam/heartofmiriam/README.md

     in HTML/CSS, skills honed since my teenage years when I embarked on coding endeavors to enhance the aesthetics of my Tumblr blog.
 In addition, I possess fluency in Bash, a proficiency cultivated through the daily use of Linux in my routine.
-Presently, I am actively engaged in the acquisition of skills in SQL and Python.
+I also possess a high level of fluency and expertise in SPSS, acquired through extensive coursework during my undergraduate studies in social science statistics.Presently, I am actively engaged in the acquisition of skills in SQL,Python and Javascript.
   </p>
   <img
     src="https://64.media.tumblr.com/a98a750a70d0cc8d12658da85d4f6c3c/b667e5c915ef1e27-52/s500x750/34f19c2c50b851e6e8984688f4aeb5b3ea692e44.gif"